 Generative AI models can analyze a patient’s comprehensive medical history, genetic profile, lifestyle factors, and even real-time health data (e.g., from wearables such as smartwatches) to create personalized treatment plans.
 Here’s how this works:

-• Deep patient analysis: AI systems trained on large-scale medical records can identify patterns in a patient’s history, such as past diagnoses, responses to treatments, or genetic predispositions.
+- Patient analysis: AI systems trained on large-scale medical records can identify patterns in a patient’s history, such as past diagnoses, treatment responses, and genetic predispositions.
 Generative AI tools can then generate a treatment plan tailored to the patient’s unique circumstances.

-• Integrating real-time data: AI can pull in real-time health data from sources like wearable devices, lab tests, and continuous monitoring systems.
+- Integrating real-time data: AI can pull in data from sources such as wearable devices, lab tests, and continuous monitoring systems.
 Based on this data, the system can adjust or generate new treatment recommendations to ensure the patient is always on the most effective course of treatment.

 In 2024, Mayo Clinic partnered with Cerebras Systems to develop AI models that analyze genomic data from over 100,000 patients.
 These models aim to predict individual responses to treatments, such as assessing the efficacy of methotrexate in rheumatoid arthritis patients, enabling more tailored therapeutic strategies.4